 Isa 6:9 And he said, Go, and tell this people, Hear ye indeed, but understand not; and see ye indeed, but perceive not.

 Isa 6:10 Make the heart of this people fat, and make their ears heavy, and shut their eyes; lest they see with their eyes, and hear with their ears, and understand with their heart, and convert, and be healed.

 Notice that Israel in part has been made blind and this blindness shall continue until the fulness of the Gentiles be come in.
 Today God is calling out a people, for His name, from among the Gentiles.
 One day that number will be full or complete.
 When this is true, then and only then, will blindness be removed from Israel and all Israel shall be saved.

-When it is understood that the “elect” Jesus speaks of in Matt.
-24 must be, not only, a remnant of believing Jews but also a great number of believing Gentiles who have been graphed in (Rom 11:17), then verse 31 clearly speaks of the rapture of the church.
+When it is understood that the “elect” that Jesus speaks of in Matt.
+24 must be, not only, a remnant of believing Jews but also a great number of believing Gentiles who have been grafted in (Rom 11:17), then verse 31 clearly speaks of the rapture of the church.

 To be continued.